SandipRRathod/EmailApplicationForSelfProject/README.md

 ## Features

-- **Sending Emails**: Implementing the SMTP protocol to send emails From My Email Adress With Username and Password.
+- **Sending Emails**: Implementing the SMTP protocol to send emails From My Email Adress With Username and Password likeGmail Compose mail Function.

 ## Technologies Used